citadelofcode/EMLMailReader/README.md

 - **base64** - To decode base64 encoded string.
 - **json** - To convert a python object to JSON and vice versa.

-All modules mentioned above are present in the Standard Python library and thus, does not require explicit installation or configuration.
+All modules mentioned above are present in the Standard Python library and thus, do not require explicit installation or configuration.

 ## Documentation